nibbula/yew/README.md

 - I would probably recommended to use it with a prefix.
 To use the O/S independent part only, use the the OPSYS package, perhaps with the short
   nos: nickname.
-To use O/S specific functions, use the prefix for the O/S you want to use, such os uos: for Unix, mos: for Windows.
+To use O/S specific functions, use the prefix for the O/S you want to use, such os uos: for Unix, wos: for Windows.
 To be portable, use system specific reader macros, such as #+unix and #+windows, to wrap such code.

-There's some very preliminary documentation in doc.org.
+There's some very incomplete preliminary documentation in doc.org.